jmsoper/svg-path-animation/README.md

 1. What if, instead of generating random waves to have continous motion, the lines were at rest until the cursor interacted with them?
 For example, a cursor moving over the box could displace lines, dragging the curves after it, or click could open up a space between the lines.

-2. This seems like exactly the sort of thing that could actually make some feel nauseous/overwhelmed looking at a website.
-What would be an easy way to make it pause-able?

-3. What's a way to make this code easier to read and more reusable?
+2. What's a way to make this code easier to read and more reusable?

-4. ...Now how would we do this the right way with GreenSock?
+3. ...Now how would we do this the right way with GreenSock?

 Made by [Glitch](https://glitch.com/)
 -------------------